What is it?

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the Premium and the impact it is having.

-For our current Pupil Premium Strategy Statement, please click here.
+To view our REVIEWED 2021-22 Pupil Premium Strategy Statement, please click here.

 To view our Pupil Premium Strategy Statement for 2021-22, please click here.